michutka198kit/EPM-os/README.md

 | 🔐 Encrypted Vaults | Password entry using FULLY encrypted file data to generate users/vaults when password doesn't exist |
 | ☁️ Easy Backups | Easy backups to downloads to easily put to a cloud if needed |
 | 🚀 More Coming Soon! | Stay tuned for additional features! |

-## 🛠️ How To Use
-- On open, it will ask for a **master password**.
-  Create a password you will use forever to create an account/user.
-- Self-explanatory from there after install.

----

 ## ✅ Confirmed Support
 | Platform     | Status        |